 Carbon capture is an essential part of a climate response strategy and a new market for investors.
 In large part, this is due to new U.S. policies that help align markets to carbon dioxide reduction and removal.
 One of the most important policies is a change to the US tax code, section 45Q, which creates a tax credit awarded to the capture and long-term internment of carbon dioxide.
 This new law has implications for U.S. industry, innovation, clean power, and global competitiveness, and is already influencing banks, equity, and institutional investors as the next clean energy market opportunity.
 Understanding the law, its interpretation, and associated regulations will be critical to successful deployment of carbon capture projects in U.S. electricity and industrial sectors.

-Please join CGEP's Carbon Management Research Initiative and Women in Energy program for this exceptional panel of leaders and experts to discuss 45Q and other policies for carbon capture.
+CGEP's Carbon Management Research Initiative and Women in Energy program hosted an exceptional panel of leaders and experts who discussed 45Q and other policies for carbon capture.

 Judi Greenwald is a Fellow at Princeton University’s Andlinger Center for Energy and the Environment.
 She is also the Principal of Greenwald Consulting LLC, providing energy and environmental expert advice, strategic planning, and policy analysis to clients.
 Until 2017, Ms. Greenwald was the Deputy Director for Climate, Environment, and Energy Efficiency in the U.S. Department of Energy’s (DOE’s) Office of Energy Policy and Systems Analysis.
 Ms. Greenwald also served as a Senior Advisor to the Secretary for Climate Change.